Auckland mayor Phil Goff announces climate change tax among proposed 5.9 per cent rates increase - NZ Herald

 "Auckland Council voted unanimously to declare a Climate Emergency in 2019, and we have already committed an extra $15 million a year to climate action through our Recovery Budget.
 We're not starting from scratch, but we also know that we are not doing enough.

-"A recent progress report on our Climate Action Plan states that Auckland's emissions are not remotely tracking in line with our target to reduce emissions by 50 per cent by 2030," said the mayor.
+"A recent progress report on our Climate Action Plan states that Auckland's emissions are not remotely tracking in line with our target to reduce emissions by 50 per cent by 2030," Goff said.

 Today's "mayoral proposal" is the first draft of next year's budget that will go out for public consultation early next year and take effect in July.